Whistqff/MCSRMods/README.md

 Select a directory(Preferably your instance's mods folder)

-Done, for which version you have chosen, the mods mainstream for that version will be installed in the directory you have chosen. :)
+Done, for which version's buttton you have clicked on, the mods mainstream for that version will be installed in the directory you have chosen. :)